axocomm/lcdeploy/README.md

 - Better error handling
 - More flexible condition checking
 - Move away from trying to make everything a shell command
-- Pull from repository if it already exists
+- Pull from repository if it already exists in `clone_repository`
-- Fix user and group for template rendering
+- Add user and group for `render_template`
+- General cleanup, including better permission/ownership handling